 That means you have the opportunity to see major stars in person such as Ashton Kutcher, Jon Cryer, Betty White, David Spade, Valerie Bertinelli, Kaley Cuoco, Tim Allen, Jim Parsons, and Patrick Warburton.

 But new TV shows are added to the list virtually every month, while other shows are canceled or put on hiatus.
-So it's vital to phone first to see what shows are and are not available for any particular week.
+So it's vital to check online first to see what shows are and are not available for any particular week.